10 big issues Apple should address in 2018

 Bloomberg confirmed this month what (most) Apple fans have wanted for years: Macs will soon be able to run iOS apps.
 Apple could deliberately try to keep forcing people to buy separate laptops and tablets, but it needs to look at the bigger picture and embrace what customers want.

-Step one: let any iPad and iPhone app run in a window just like Xcode’s iOS development tool Simulator, with the trackpad or mouse handling as much interaction as possible, and enable developers to choose alternate Mac UIs if they want.
+Step one: Let any iPad and iPhone app run in a window just like Xcode’s iOS development tool Simulator, with the trackpad or mouse handling as much interaction as possible, and enable developers to choose alternate Mac UIs if they want.
 That will pave the way for Apple to…

 2. Release touchscreen Macs, already